osrf/TSC-RMW-Reports/humble/eProsima-response.md

 We are considering here the CPU usage of a single participant.
 For example, in the case of tests with 10 subscribers, the total CPU usage is approximately 11 times the one reflected here (10 subscribers and one publisher).

- * Fast DDS seems to scale much better than cycloneDDS with the data size. cycloneDDS's CPU usage is multiplied by 6 from 4KB to 2MB sizes.
+ * Fast DDS seems to scale much better than Cyclone DDS with the data size.
+Cyclone DDS's CPU usage is multiplied by 6 from 4KB to 2MB sizes.
 In the same range, Fast DDS (non data-sharing) only increases by 3.
 Fast DDS data-sharing is virtually not affected by data size.
  * The publication rate is the parameter that most affects the CPU usage.
 However, all implementations seem to be equally affected.

 <img src="https://github.com/eProsima/benchmarking/blob/tsc_rmw_report_2021/performance_results/TSC_RMW_report_2021/fastrtps_images/linux/interprocess_re_cpu_by_subscribers.png" width=50% height=50%>